Multiscale equilibration of highly entangled isotropic model polymer melts

-Different aspects of polymeric behavior can be studied with models representing different levels of coarse-graining.\citep{MultiscalePeterKremerFaradayDiss2010} For microscopic models, it remains a challenge to prepare well-equilibrated initial states in the long chain limit, since standard simulation methods following the physical dynamics are not able to bridge the gap between the time step and the longest relaxation in the system.
+Different aspects of polymeric behavior can be studied with models representing different levels of coarse-graining.\citep{faller2007coarse,MultiscalePeterKremerFaradayDiss2010,gooneie2017review} For microscopic models, it remains a challenge to prepare well-equilibrated initial states in the long chain limit, since standard simulation methods following the physical dynamics are not able to bridge the gap between the time step and the longest relaxation in the system.
 Alternative approaches fall into two classes.
 Variants of the double-bridging algorithm~\citep{karayiannis2002novel,karayiannis2002atomistic,karayiannis2003advanced, auhl2003equilibration, dietz2022facile} introduce connectivity-altering moves allowing pivot-like~\citep{madras1988pivot} moves in dense systems for the equilibration of the large-scale chain structure.
-Schemes building on the Flory ideality hypothesis~\citep{flory49} superpose preequilibrated chain configurations with the proper large-scale random walk statistics in the simulation box and gradually remove the local overlap between monomers~\citep{kremer90,auhl2003equilibration,moreira2015direct,SvaneborgEquilibration2016}.
-This approach can be generalized to a systematic multi-scale approach, which equilibrates density fluctuations and chain conformations from the largest scales down~\citep{zhang2014equilibration,SvaneborgEquilibration2016}.
+Schemes building on the Flory ideality hypothesis~\citep{flory49} superpose pre-equilibrated chain configurations with the proper large-scale random walk statistics in the simulation box and gradually remove the local overlap between monomers~\citep{kremer90,auhl2003equilibration,carbone2010fine,moreira2015direct,SvaneborgEquilibration2016}.
+This approach can be generalized to a systematic multi-scale approach, which equilibrates density fluctuations and chain conformations from the largest scales down to the monomer~\citep{zhang2014equilibration,zhang2015communication,SvaneborgEquilibration2016} or even atomic scale~\citep{zhang2019hierarchical}.

 Here we follow the latter route in building on our previous work~\citep{SvaneborgEquilibration2016}, where we have already used a simple multi-chain lattice model to equilibrate the chain and melt structure beyond the tube scale.
 The novelty of the present work lies firstly in our use of the constrained mode tube model formalism \cite{WarnerEdwards,read1997lozenge,everaers1998constrained,mergell2001tube} for the fine-graining step from the lattice to the bead scale, which allows us to minimize lattice artifacts and to extend the method to polymers with higher intrinsic stiffness.
 Secondly, we have parameterized the intrinsic bending stiffness for an entire family of force-capped bead-spring models such that they can be employed for an iso-configurational introduction of excluded volume interactions.
 As a result, we are now able to prepare long-chain KG melts for bending rigidities, which cover the entire range from intrinsically flexible chains corresponding to commodity polymers~\citep{Everaers2020Mapping} up to and beyond the limit~\citep{faller1999local,dietz2022facile} of the isotropic-nematic transition.